 Surfing holidays are the ideal budget activity to get you on the water!
 Perfect your balancing skills as you experience the thrill of riding the waves.
 The first sighting of people surfing was made by Captain Cook in Hawaii.
 There are strong beliefs that this sport originated in Polynesia and it is commonly known as “the sports of Kings”

 Active Adventures can cater for everybody, from pure beginners to more intermediate levels.
 You can start as young as 10 years old and share the stoke with everyone!
-As a starter you will be ridding “foamies”, specially designed boards for beginners with a better buoyancy and will learn to do your first “pop up” and catch your first wave on a beach break!
+As a starter you will be riding “foamies”, specially designed boards for beginners with a better buoyancy and will learn to do your first “pop up” and catch your first wave on a beach break!
 Once you start you are hooked!
 You then move on to catch an unbroken wave or “green wave” and start riding down the line, building up speed and trimming on the face of the wave.
 Slowly, you will start riding shorter boards, learn the surf etiquette, how to duck dive, how to understand rips and currents and how to master the famous cut-back and rollers.

 Safety is paramount and all of our partners’ instructors are certified life guards and hold a valid surfing license.
 Beware, this sport is so addictive that many people have changed their way of life!